CallumAddy/Dissertation/README.md

 K. O. Stanley, B. D. Bryant, and R. Miikkulainen, “Real-time neuroevolution in the NERO video game,” IEEE Trans.
 Evol.
 Comput., vol. 9, no. 6, pp. 653–668, 2005

 Notes:

+15)
+G. N. Yannakakis, “Ai in computer games: Generating interesting interactive opponents by the use of evolutionary computation,” Ph.D. dissertation, University of Edinburgh, 2005.

+Notes:

+16)
+Zach Laster, "Evolving Agents using NEAT to Achieve Human-like Play in FPS Games" Master's Thesis, University of Helsinki, 2014.

+Notes:

+- In this paper their goal is to make a human-like AI in an FPS game this is because AI's in FPS games are very rarely enjoyable to play against as they are very predictable.

+- AI's that behaviour like a human are more enjoyable to play against and are engaging for the player as they can't predict what will happen next.

+- This project talks about using NEAT to create a more engaging target for the player in an FPS game.

+- If a game is too easy it becomes boring quickly, therefore you have to find the right balance of how hard your AI is.

+- You want your AI to evolve with the players skills, it is good to reference the flowchannel [Hunicke and Chapman, 2004].

+- There is significant research in applying machine learning to games in order to achieve a dynamic and adaptive difficulty scaling, this makes the game more immersive for the player.

+- Dynamic Difficulty Scaling can be used to produce a more balanced game as it will adapt with the players skill level as the players skill level improves as will the AI.

+- Dynamic Difficulty Scaling is an online mechanic which means that it is utilised during gameplay, this is often achieved by adjusting difficulty between individuals sessions or rounds of the game, but it can adapt during the session.

+- Adaptive AI is the route I want to take with my artefact as I want my AI to adapt based on the players input.

+- Offline and Online learning can be used in conjunction to better the AI.

+- In addition to the difficulty of an agent, it is important that the agen should be interesting, the actions that the agent should perform should appear to be intelligent and human-like.

+- If the agents appear to act in a human-like manner this brings the game to life more than if the AI was predictable this will then proceed to add to player enjoyment.

+- Making the agent difficult does not always mean that they are fun to play against, the agent needs to act in a human-like manner so that the player can engage better.

+- It is believed that given agents human-like behaviours like running away and charging when angered gives the illusion that the agent is more realistic.

+- Uses search based approach to find the best solution for the agents problem.

+- NEAT evolves the topology of the network instead of just the weights.

+- Mutation in nEAT can generate new connections as well as new topology in the network

+- NEAT allows the genomes to grow without any limitations.

+- We can use NEAT to produce human-like agents which are interesting to play against, these agents once fully trained could be able to keep a player well within the flowchannel for most of the session.

+17)
+Andrade et al., 2005 Andrade, G., Ramalho, G., Santana, H., and Corruble, V.
+(2005).
+Challenge-sensitive action selection: an application to game balancing.
+In Intelligent Agent Technology, IEEE/WIC/ACM International Conference on, page 194-200.
+IEEE.

+Notes:

+18)
+Arrabales et al., 2009 Arrabales, R., Ledezma, A., and Sanchis, A. (2009).
+Towards conscious-like behavior in computer game characters.
+In Computational Intelligence and Games, 2009.
+CIG 2009.
+IEEE Symposium on, page 217-224.
+IEEE.

+Notes:

+19)

+Bakkes et al., 2009 Bakkes, S., Spronck, P., and van den Herik, J. (2009).
+Rapid and reliable adaptation of video game AI.
+Computational Intelligence and AI in Games, IEEE Transactions on, 1(2):93-104.

+Notes:

+20)
+Cole et al., 2004 Cole, N., Louis, S., and Miles, C. (2004).
+Using a genetic algorithm to tune first-person shooter bots.
+In Evolutionary Computation, 2004.
+CEC2004.
+Congress on, volume 1, pages 139-145 Vol.1.
+IEEE.

+Notes:

+21)
+Hunicke and Chapman, 2004 Hunicke, R. and Chapman, V. (2004).
+AI for dynamic difficulty adjustment in games.
+In Challenges in Game Artificial Intelligence AAAI Workshop, pages 91-96.

+Notes:

+22)

+Westra, 2007 Westra, J. (2007).
+Evolutionary neural networks applied in first person shooters.
+Master's thesis, University Utrecht.

+Notes: